esp/esp-js/ReadMe.md

 v0.0.2

-+ Better async support with pipelines: i.e. a chaining API that can delegate to 3rd part async libraries and handles marshaling async results back through the [state processing workflow](#state-processing-workflow).
++ Better async support with pipelines: i.e. a chaining API that can delegate to 3rd part async libraries and handles marshalling async results back through the [state processing workflow](#state-processing-workflow).
 + Event reentrancy detection.
 + Memory leak and performance analysis/improvements.
 + Better model composition and reusability by allowing [`EventProcessors`](#event-processors) to subscribe to a node of a greater model.